ingo/ingo.github.io/_recipes/bavarian_pretzels.md

 ---
 author: Colin MacLaggan
 category: Breads
-description: Authentic Bavarian pretzels, perfect with mustard and beer cheese.
-The key ingredients are food-grade lye and yeast.
+description: These soft, chewy pretzels are made the traditional Bavarian way with a lye water bath to give the crust its distinctive brown color and flavor.
+The pretels are boiled then salted and baked to perfection.
+Served with spicy mustard and beer cheese for dipping.
 image: bavarian_pretzels.jpg
 original_title: Echte Bayerische Brezeln
 size: 10-12 servings